Comparison of Methods that Combine Multiple Randomized Trials to Estimate Heterogeneous Treatment Effects: Simulation Setup

 \section{Simulation Setup}

 To compare both the single-study and aggregation methods, we performed a simulation study, simulating data from multiple randomized controlled trials and changing parameter values to compare which methods achieve the lowest mean squared error (MSE) between the estimated and true individual CATEs.
-Because there were three single-study methods and five aggregation methods being compared along with meta-analysis, there were $3*5+1=16$ total combinations of methods applied to each simulated dataset.
+Because there were three single-study methods (S-learner, X-learner, and causal forest) and six aggregation methods (complete pooling, pooling with trial indicator, ensemble tree, ensemble forest, ensemble lasso, and no pooling) being compared along with meta-analysis, there were $3\cdot 6+1=19$ total combinations of methods applied to each simulated dataset.